 Also, don't assume you are judgment proof, because judgments can be collected from future earnings as well as assets.
 In addition, do not assume that your insurance covers everything, although it may be wise to notify your insurance carrier as well as your attorney.

-What court are you being sued in?
+What court is your lawsuit filed?
 What county?
 State or Federal Court?
 You may be sued in a state far away if, for instance, you have done business in that state.
 In that case, your New York attorney will have to obtain local counsel for your small business in the other state, and this takes time.

 Why did the party resort to a lawsuit?
 Is it something you can fix by having your attorney talk to the other side and negotiate a settlement?
 Is there a running animosity between your company and the other party, in which case settlement will be difficult?
 Do you need to file a counterclaim against the other party?

 Immediately notify and supply the civil litigation lawsuit papers to us.
 Make sure you retain a photocopy for yourself.
 Inform your attorney of all the facts relevant to the case.
 Your attorney will decide what is important and what is not.